-- Certificates of deposit with an original maturity in excess of three months
+- · Certificates of deposit with an original maturity in excess of three months

 - Certain obligations of the United States and U.S. government agency securities

-- Certain international agency securities
+- · Certain international agency securities

 - General obligation and revenue bonds of U.S. local government entities

-- Banker's acceptance of certain banks
+- · Banker's acceptance of certain banks

-- Commercial paper
+- · Commercial paper

 - Written repurchase agreements collateralized by certain authorized securities

 - Certain money market funds

 - Guaranteed investment contracts

-- Local government investment pools
+- · Local government investment pools

 The School holds shares or interests in government pooled investment funds where the fair value of the investments is measured on a recurring basis using net asset value per share (or its equivalent) of the investment fund as a practical expedient.
-Investments that are measured at fair value using the net asset value per share (or its equivalent) as a practical expedient are not classified in the fair value hierarchy established by generally accepted accounting principles.
+Investments that are measured at fair value using net asset value per share (or its equivalent) as a practical expedient are not classified in the fair value hierarchy established by generally accepted accounting principles.

-At June 30, 2023, the School had investments of approximately \$1.1 million in the Colorado Local Government Liquid Asset Trust (the "Trust").
+At June 30, 2024, the School had investments of approximately \$2.6 million in the Colorado Local Government Liquid Asset Trust (the "Trust").
 The Trust is an investment vehicle established for local government entities in Colorado to pool surplus funds.
 The State Securities Commission administers and enforces all state statutes governing the Trust.
 The Trust operates similarly to a money market fund, and each share is equal in value to \$1.
 The Trust offers shares in two portfolios, COLOTRUST PRIME and COLOTRUST PLUS+.
 COLOTRUST PRIME invests only in U.S. Treasury and government agencies.
 COLOTRUST PLUS+ can invest in U.S. Treasury, government agencies, and in the highest-rated commercial paper.
-A designated custodial bank serves as custodian for the Trust's investment portfolios and provides services as the depository in connection with direct investments and withdrawals.
+A designated custodial bank serves as custodian for the Trust's portfolios pursuant to a custodian agreement.
+The custodian acts as a safekeeping agent for the Trust's investment portfolios and provides services as the depository in connection with direct investments and withdrawals.
 The custodian's internal records segregate investments owned by the Trust.
 The Trust is rated AAAm by Standard & Poor's and is measured at net asset value.
 There are no unfunded commitments, the redemption frequency is daily, and there is no redemption notice period.